FlorianJacta/OVH_Tutorial/ReadMe.md

 - Configure your app
 - Review

-At the end of this step, OVH will use your Docker Hub image to create the app and deploy it.
+At the end of this step, OVH will use your Docker Hub image to create and deploy the app.

 ## Step 6: Test your app